angr/angr-doc/docs/examples.md

 We've tried to organize them into major categories, and briefly summarize that each example will expose you to.
 Enjoy!

-There are also a great amount of slightly more redunant examples (these mostly stem from CTF problems solved with angr by Shellphish) [here](more-examples.md).
+There are also a great amount of slightly more redundant examples (these mostly stem from CTF problems solved with angr by Shellphish) [here](more-examples.md).

 To jump to a specific category: